Environment Policy & System

 Since FY 2022, Unitika’s production sites and affiliated companies have been setting up a system to implement energy-saving activities, with the aim of actively promoting efforts to conserve energy and reduce CO2 emissions.

-The Unitika Group is working on becoming certified under ISO 14001, which is the international standard for environmentally-aware corporate activities.
-Since 1999, four production sites (Uji, Okazaki, Tarui, and Tokiwa) and major Group companies have become certified.
+The Unitika Group have become certified under ISO 14001, which is the international standard for environmentally-aware corporate activities, for three production sites (Uji, Okazaki and Tarui) and major Group companies.
 We have also started activities to help our affiliates obtain ISO 14001, while also conducting environmental audits of each company.

 ISO 14001-Certified Unitika Plants